toivoh/julia-kernels/README.md

            dag/pshow_dag.jl   Pretty-printing of DAGs.
                               Relies on prettyshow/prettyshow.jl

-The basic DAG structure is heavily inspired from julia ASTs.
+The basic DAG structure is heavily inspired of julia ASTs.
 A DAG can represent linear julia code, but also other things.
 A DAG is easier to manipulate than an AST, e g since one can use dispatch on node types, and add metadata to nodes.